LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Section3.md

 Eff.
 July 24, 1997;
 Amended Eff.
 February 27, 2003.

-# 27 NCAC 02 Rule 2.2	reserved
+## Rule 2.2	reserved

-# 27 NCAC 02 Rule 2.3	EVALUATION FOR USE BY THIRD PERSONS
+## Rule 2.3	EVALUATION FOR USE BY THIRD PERSONS
 (a) A lawyer may undertake an evaluation of a matter affecting a client for the use of someone other than the client if:
 (1)	the lawyer reasonably believes that making the evaluation is compatible with other aspects of the lawyer's relationship with the client; and
 (2)	the client so requests or the client consents after consultation